jundalisay/superb/content/en/research/einstein/relativity/section-26.md

 ```

-The validity of the Lorentz transformation follows from this condition, expressed as=
+The validity of the Lorentz transformation follows from this condition, expressed as:

 ``` elixir
 ds^2 = dx^2 + dy^2 + dz^2 − c^2 dt^2